-Exam Board: AQA - Course Leader: Mr M Kirkbride
+Exam Board: AQA - Course Leader: Miss C McCool

-This course requires a great deal of commitment and organisation as students will need to bring in ingredients from home and there is an expectation that they will cook or complete a practical cooking exercise once a week.
-There is an expectation that students will have cooked regularly at school through KS3 when possible so that they have the necessary starting skills.
-This course also involves scientific knowledge and understanding, in relation to food preparation.
+This course requires a great deal of commitment and organisation as pupils will need to bring in ingredients from home and there is an expectation that they will cook or complete a practical cooking exercise once a week.
+There is an expectation that pupils will have cooked regularly at school throughout KS3 when possible so that they have the necessary starting skills.
+This course also involves scientific knowledge and understanding in relation to food preparation.